d12frosted/elpa-mirror/gnu/pabbrev-readme.txt

 seems to be a good choice for this.
 By preserving access to the original tab binding when there is no expansion, pabbrev mostly "does what I mean", at least in my hands.

-Installation:

-To install this file place in your `load-path', and add

-(require 'pabbrev)

-to your .emacs